ilyassan/nextjs-issues-tracker/README.md

 Issue Tracker is a project designed to help teams manage and deploy issues efficiently. using React Nextjs with Mysql database

+## Why Did I Build This?

+The goal was to start using Next.js to build full-stack applications using a single technology and language.
+I aimed to leverage the powerful features provided by the latest versions of Next.js.

 ## Features

 - Create, Edit, and Delete issues.